Author: Paul Bradley

 His latest effort is the World War II Japanese Aichi D3A Val torpedo bomber.
 Sporting a 36-inch wingspan and a flying weight of 28 ounces, it is perfect for small fields.

-Bill’s Val is covered with Polyspan and the color is satin latex paint.
-Bill notes that not all Vals were silver or dark green.
+Bill’s Val is covered with Polyspan and finished in satin latex paint.
+Bill noted that not all Vals were silver or dark green.
 During the summer of 1941, some Type 99 Vals were painted light gray, which is the color scheme that Bill chose for his model.
 The graphics were made using ink-jet-printed clear decal paper.

 The fuselage is planked with 1/16-inch balsa.
-The landing gear legs are plug-in modules.
-This allows them to be knocked off on hard landings to help prevent damage to the model.
+The landing gear legs are plug-in modules, allowing them to be knocked off on hard landings to help prevent damage to the model.

 Another nice feature of the aircraft is the way the plastic cowl is mounted.
-Rather than use rare earth magnets to hold the cowl in place, Bill set up the cowl to be a twist-on, twist-off mount.
-This arrangement uses three #8 pan-head screws.
+Rather than using rare-earth magnets to hold the cowl in place, Bill set up a twist-on, twist-off mount that uses three #8 pan-head screws.

-Bill reports that the model flies nicely.
+Bill reported that the model flies nicely.
 He has teamed up with Manzano Laser Works to make kits for his Val.
-It is available to anyone interested in building one.
-The kits include formed plastic parts from Keith “Sparky” Sparks of Park Flyer Plastics.
+Kits include formed plastic parts from Keith “Sparky” Sparks of Park Flyer Plastics.
 See the “Sources” listing for Manzano Laser Works.

 Transitioning to Ailerons

-How often have you ever wanted a relatively simple model that is not quite micro size, but is still on the small side of the small-field model spectrum?
-You know—a nice, comfortable flying model that can be flown in a tight space.
+How often have you wanted a relatively simple model that is not quite micro size, but is still on the small side of the small-field model spectrum?
+You know — a nice, comfortable-flying airplane that can be flown in a tight space.
+If you have an interest in such a model, consider the Transition 75 from Bob Aberle.

 External Control Linkages

-A regular contributor, John Krouse, sent me a photo of his recent project.
-This is a rudder/throttle control model that uses wire-cut foam-wing blanks from Bob Selman Designs.
+Regular contributor John Krouse sent a photo of his recent project: a rudder/throttle control model that uses wire-cut foam wing blanks from Bob Selman Designs.

 That's it for this installment.
 Please let me know what you are up to in the world of small-field flying.